Volunteer at Downs Banks

 Staffordshire conservation volunteers

-Our local conservation volunteer group meet at Downs Banks, Hawskmoor and Great Haywood Cliffs each month.
-The group gets involved in all sorts of essential work on the Downs and other local countryside properties.
+The Staffordshire conservation volunteers meet at Downs Banks, Hawskmoor and Great Haywood Cliffs every month.
+The group gets involved in essential work on the Downs and other local countryside.

-- Path repair: most of our paths have natural surfaces which we work hard to keep in good order for our visitors.
-Restoring eroded areas, adding steps and fixing path edges are essential tasks we could not do without volunteers.
+• Path repair: most paths have natural surfaces which we work hard to keep in good order for visitors.
+Restoring eroded areas, adding steps and fixing path edges are essential tasks that we could not do without volunteers.

-- Habitat work: maintaining Downs Banks as a valuable haven for wildlife often calls for the personal touch.
-Volunteers are able to manage habitats sensitively while making huge impacts for the ecosystems here.
+• Habitat work: maintaining Downs Banks as a valuable haven for wildlife often calls for the personal touch.
+Volunteers can manage habitats sensitively while making huge impacts for the ecosystems here.